gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app.md

 To bridge this gap and to quickly validate your running application, you can forward your application's port to your laptop:

 ```
-$ kubectl port-forward deploy/static-image-test 10081:80
+$ kubectl port-forward deploy/first-app 10081:80

 Forwarding from 127.0.0.1:10081 -> 80
 Forwarding from [::1]:10081 -> 80
 ```

-Where `static-image-test` is your application name, and `80` is the port your application is listening on.
+Where `first-app` is your application name, and `80` is the port your application is listening on.

 Once forwarded, visit your application on [http://127.0.0.1:10081](http://127.0.0.1:10081) 🎉